Viberzi Side Effects

 The majority of the constipation events took place within the first three months of treatment.
 About half happened within the first two weeks of therapy.

-People should avoid other constipating drugs while taking Viberzi.
+Since patients taking Viberzi are at a higher risk for constipation, continued use of other constipating drugs should be avoided.
 Patients with a history of chronic or severe constipation, or who have a known gastrointestinal obstruction, may be at risk for severe complications of bowel obstruction and should speak with their doctor before starting treatment.

 - Upper respiratory tract infections, including bronchitis